Three types of boundary agreements are authorized by Wisconsin statutes. They are:

 - Encouraged alternative dispute resolution (ADR) for resolving municipal boundary disputes by inserting a reference to ADR into the annexation statutes, by requiring DOA to develop and maintain an online list of ADR professionals, and by creating a mediated agreement procedure for cities, villages, and towns to use to get their municipal neighbors to come to the table to negotiate a cooperative boundary agreement under s.
 66.0307 Wis.Stats.
 Communities refusing to negotiate are penalized.

 City of Mayville v.
 State of Wisconsin and Village of Kekoskee -

-Supreme Court upholds Court of Appeals and Dodge County Circuit Court in invalidated a cooperative plan between the Village of Kekoskee and Town of Williamstown which had been approved by the Department of Administration.
-The cooperative plan sought to merge the Town of Williamstown and Village of Kekoskee due to Kekoskee's declining population which made functioning as a municipality increasingly difficult.
-The Supreme Court held that the neighboring City of Mayville should have been a party to their cooperative plan because Mayville the plan impacted Mayville's annexation and extraterritorial authorities within Town of Williamstown territory.
+Supreme Court upholds Court of Appeals and Dodge County Circuit Court decisions whcih invalidated a cooperative plan between the Village of Kekoskee and Town of Williamstown approved by the Department of Administration.
+The cooperative plan had sought to merge the Town of Williamstown and Village of Kekoskee due to Kekoskee's declining population which made functioning as a municipality increasingly difficult.
+The Supreme Court held that the neighboring City of Mayville should have been a party to their cooperative plan because the plan impacted Mayville's annexation and extraterritorial authorities within Town of Williamstown territory.